ASU Coronavirus Updates:

 Enroll in Health Insurance

-You can still get 2020 health insurance these ways:
+Although the Enrollment Period has passed, You can still get 2021 health insurance these ways:

 - If you qualify for a Special Enrollment Period due to a life event like losing other coverage, getting married, or having a baby.